SenalAriyaratne/InsertionSort/README.md

 ### `__init__.py`

-This file initializes the Python modulee.
+This file initializes the Python .

 ### `InsertionSort.py`